CodeSequence/store-saga/README.md

 }
 ```

-Now we can write a saga that listens for the `AUTH_REQUESTED` action and makes the Http request.
-If the request succeeds, we will dispatch an `AUTH_SUCCESS` action and if the request fails we will dispatch an `AUTH_FAILURE` action:
+Now we can write a saga that listens for the `AUTH_REQUESTED` action being dispatched and makes the Http request.
+If the request succeeds, we will return an `AUTH_SUCCESS` action and if the request fails we will return an `AUTH_FAILURE` action (returned action will be dispatched by store-saga middleware):

 ```js
 const loginEffect = createSaga(function loginSagaFactory(http: Http) {